maxim-top/im.gitbook/reference/floo-android/classim_1_1floo_1_1floolib_1_1_b_m_x_chat_service_listener.md

 inline void onLoadAllConversation()
 ```

-List of unread sessions has been loaded
+List of unread conversations has been loaded

 ### function onConversationCreate